MarlonMendesMarcondes/Java_mage/README.md

 # Welcome to my Java repository ✋
-## if you even get here, I'm happy to welcome you here!
+## if you even get here, I'm happy to see you here!

 ## this place is where i started in java, here you will find my classes in the language. 🏝️
 -----